meraaat/merat/content/resume/index.md

 ### Software Engineer

 **Research Center for Developing Advanced Technologies (RCDAT) • Tehran, Iran · On-site**
-*06/2022 - 09/2023*
+*01/2021 - 09/2023*

-- Developed and optimized services and sub-services for a microservice-based employee management platform using **Nest.js** and **Typescript**, orchestrating seamless data workflows for 20+ organizations.
+- Designed and optimized microservices architecture for scalable platforms using **Nest.js, Express.js, and TypeScript**, enhancing system reliability for 20+ organizations.
+- Engineered resilient data pipelines utilizing **Kafka and RabbitMQ**, processing 500,000+ messages per minute with <50ms latency, optimizing data flow across 20+ microservices.
-- Implemented **Elasticsearch** integration, slashing query response times by 35% and dramatically elevating user satisfaction.
+- Implemented Elasticsearch, reducing query response times by 35% and enhancing user satisfaction.
-- Pioneered **CI/CD** pipelines from the ground up for 3 teams, reducing development cycles by 30% and accelerating feature delivery.
-- Orchestrated CI/CD workflows with **GitLab CI/CD** and **Jenkins**, executing 12-15 daily zero-downtime deployments, boosting developer productivity by 25%.

-### Backend Developer

-**Mizan Gostaran Sharif • Tehran, Iran · On-site**
-*01/2021 - 04/2022*

-- Developed and launched a sophisticated employment platform featuring a targeted recommender system; facilitated precise matches between job seeker qualifications and employer criteria while supporting over 1,000 concurrent users.
+- Built and launched an employment platform with a targeted recommender system, enabling precise job matches for 1,000+ concurrent users.
-- Optimized **MongoDB** database architecture, managing complex data relationships for 500+ job seekers and 200+ employers.
+- Refactored MongoDB database architecture and introduced **DynamoDB**, optimizing data retrieval for 500+ job seekers and 200+ employers.
+- Pioneered the creation of CI/CD pipelines utilizing **Jenkins and Docker** for three development teams, decreasing the average development cycle time by 30% and enabling faster feature deployment.
-- Spearheaded comprehensive testing infrastructure development, reducing system errors by 20% and strengthening project stability.
+- Spearheaded testing infrastructure improvements using **Jest and Mocha**, cutting system errors by 20% and strengthening project stability.
-- Revolutionized legacy codebase, enabling 20 new feature implementations and driving a 15% sales increase within the first quarter.
+- Modernized a legacy codebase, enabling the implementation of 20+ new features and increasing sales by 15% within one quarter.

 ### Mobile Application Developer (Prior Stack)